-Political instability resulting from the Islamist-Secular ideological polarization, the lack of administrative capacity, and an interest in keeping status quo or even hindering reform to safeguard favorite allocation of resources to tycoons have all contributed to poor implementation of policies that should have otherwise fostered sustainability.
-The resulting conditions reflecting state capture was detrimental to innovation and to SMEs financial capability to adopt environment-friendly technologies, especially that the lack of actual support tempts many entrepreneurs to join the informal sector.
+Political instability resulting from the Islamist-Secular ideological polarization, the lack of administrative capacity, and an interest in maintaining the status quo or even hindering reform to safeguard the favored allocation of resources to tycoons all contributed to the poor implementation of policies that should have otherwise fostered sustainability.
+The resulting conditions reflecting state capture were detrimental to innovation and to SMEs' financial capability to adopt environmentally friendly technologies, especially since the lack of actual support tempts many entrepreneurs to join the informal sector.

-As investigating the textiles sector has revealed, tycoons and MNCs' comparative power allows them to neglect the implementation of regulatory techniques that would save the labor from environmental hazards, whether at the factory or in their local communities.
-Tycoons were under little pressure to use more environment-friendly technologies, especially given the low value added of the industry.
-The relatively less commitment of international donors and developmental organizations towards environmental hazards in comparison to climate-change related emissions reduced the power of environmental-CSOs' resistance in the sector.
-The more labor-saving nature of suggested Green technologies- such as industry 4.0 technologies- could have resulted in less enthusiasm towards these technologies.
+As investigating the textiles sector has revealed, the comparative power of tycoons and MNCs allows them to neglect the implementation of regulatory techniques that would save the labor from environmental hazards, whether at the factory or in their local communities.
+Tycoons were under little pressure to use more environmentally friendly technologies, especially given the low value-added of the industry.
+The relatively lower commitment of international donors and developmental organizations toward HSH in comparison to climate change-related issues reduced the power of environmental-CSOs' resistance in the sector.
+The more labor-saving nature of suggested green technologies, such as Industry 4.0 technologies, could have reduced the enthusiasm for these technologies.

-The extractive phosphate industry has, on the other hand, showed how the low presence of tycoons in the sector have enabled environmental CSOs and environmental protest movements to be more effective in facing environmental violations.
-Environmental CSOs were aided by the democratic settings and the support of international donors having Green agendas, without being much resisted by tycoons' interests.
+On the other hand, the phosphate extraction industry has shown how the low presence of tycoons in the sector has enabled environmental CSOs and environmental protest movements to be more effective in facing environmental violations.
+Environmental CSOs were aided by the democratic settings and the support of international donors having green agendas, without being much resisted by tycoons' interests.
 A less dominant and incapable state was unable to neither repress nor adequately meet the demands of the protesters.
-At times the state even gave in to tycoons' interests in activities related to the sector.
-Furthermore, the lack of trust and different ranking of priorities- among employment preservation and environmental rights-between the UGTT and some environmental CSOs prevented the realization of a more productive outcome that would have led to a more sustainable operation of the sector.
+At times, the state even gave in to tycoons' interests in activities related to the sector.
+Furthermore, the lack of trust and different ranking of priorities - among employment preservation and environmental rights - between the UGTT and some environmental CSOs prevented the realization of a more productive outcome that would have led to a more sustainable operation of the sector.

-Strengthening the capabilities and the autonomy of the state while, at the same time, guaranteeing that the checks and balances are in place would enable better enactment, and more importantly, implementation of environmental policies.
-These checks and balances could not be effectively established without a powerful and independent civil society, a civil society that is determined on pursuing non-exclusive, more balanced, and cooperative state-society relations.
+Strengthening the capabilities and the autonomy of the state while guaranteeing that the checks and balances are in place would enable better enactment, and, more importantly, implementation of environmental policies.
+These checks and balances could not be effectively established without a powerful and independent civil society determined to pursue nonexclusive, more balanced, and cooperative SSRs.
 Mutual trust should be built among different civil society actors.
-In Tunisia, higher trust would have facilitated cooperation between the UGTT and environmental CSOs and would have helped the state in implementing environmental regulations by providing a sharper and more consensus-based policy consultancy and obliged the state to take civil society more seriously as a policymaking partner.
-International development organizations could play a role in creating such a cooperation between civil society actors, given that they have their separate links to each of them.
-The UGTT should be encouraged to be a part of steering committees of government decision making bodies and environmental CSOs should be more integrated in social and economic state-society dialogues and given more voting share in different decision making bodies.
+In Tunisia, higher trust would have facilitated cooperation between the UGTT and environmental CSOs, and it would have helped the state implement environmental regulations by providing a sharper and more consensus-based policy consultancy.
+Further, it would have obliged the state to take civil society more seriously as a policymaking partner.
+International development organizations could play a role in creating such cooperation between civil society actors, given that they have their separate links to each of them.
+The UGTT should be encouraged to be a part of steering committees of government decision-making bodies, and environmental CSOs should be more integrated into social and economic state-society dialogues and given more voting share in different decision-making bodies.